 He has also carried forward the great tradition of his Gharana by being an excellent teacher of instrumental music.
 He has taught many students of the Sarod over the years and has created talented musicians like Soumya Chakraverty, Tanushree Chatterjee and others.
 He taught regularly for a while at the Md.
 Ameer Khan School of Instrumental Music, set up by his guru.
 After the death of Radhika Mohan in 1981, Samarendra also began teaching some of his guru’s disciples such as Somjit Dasgupta and Bhaskar Sen.

-Samarendra currently lives just outside of Calcutta in India and continues to teach as well as perform.
+Samarendra currently lives just outside of Kolkata, India.
+Due to his age and failing health, he has stepped away from the performing stage, however continues to teach his music to the next generation.
 His wife, Mrs. Kalyani Sikdar is also a prominent vocalist in her own right, having trained for years under Dr. Amiya Ranjan Banerjee of the Bishnupur Gharana.
-Always shy of publicity, Samarendra’s first CD album was released in 2003, featuring Raga Kaushi Kannada with Tabla accompaniment by Sameer Chatterji.
-He toured the East Coast of the United States briefly in 2007, drawing large audiences wherever he performed.

 In this audio clip, you can hear Samarendra play Raga Bhairav Bahar, a rare morning melody that is conjured by mixing Raga Bhairav with the springtime Raga Bahar.